Ligengxin96/github-update-readme/README.md

 I want publish acation used by myself so, I modify the source code amd create a new repo, so that I can publish the action.

-This GitHub Action updates your profile README.md to show your latest activity.
+This GitHub Action updates your repo README.md to show your latest activity.

 ## Inputs